TurboGears/tg2docs/docs/main/MultipleDatabases.rst

         metadata2.bind = engine2

-Tell your models which engine to use
+Tell Your Models Which Engine To Use
 ------------------------------------

 Now that the configuration has all been taken care of, you can instruct your models to inherit from either the first or second DeclarativeBase depending on which DB engine you want it to use.

 For example, in myapp/model/spam.py (uses engine1)::